wp-plugins/microblog-poster/readme.txt

 Business accounts can't manage Facebook Apps.

-    1. Please go at this url https://developers.facebook.com/apps and click on 'Apps' -> 'Create New App'.
+    1. Please go at this url https://developers.facebook.com/apps and click on 'Apps' -> 'Create new App'.
-    Note: If you can't click on 'Create new App', you will need first to 'Register as a developer'.
+    Note: If you can't click on 'Create new App', you will need first to 'Register as a Developer'.
     Then the creation of New App will be available.

-    2. Fill in your 'App Name' and click continue.
+    2. Fill in your 'App name' and click continue.

     3. Enter the required security check.